Updated July 29, 2022

 Payment fraud continues to be a major focus for business leaders, with organizations implementing preventative measures and controls to combat it.
-According to the 2022 Payments Fraud Survey by the Association for Financial Professionals (AFP), payments fraud impacted 71% of all organizations surveyed last year, which is a slight decrease from 74% in 2020.
+According to the 2023 Payments Fraud Survey by the Association for Financial Professionals (AFP), payments fraud impacted 65% of all organizations surveyed last year, a slight decrease from 71% in 2021.
 Business email compromise (BEC), a form of phishing attack, continues to be the primary source of payments fraud activity, where fraudsters use emails to trick employees into transferring funds to fraudulent accounts.
 These scam artists pretend to be vendors or senior management and use spoof URLs in emails, requesting either a change in bank account information or a transfer of funds to a fraudulent account.

-Anyone with an email may be subject to a phishing scam or payments fraud, so it’s important that your team is prepared to keep an eye out for these fraudulent emails.
+Anyone with an email address may be subject to a phishing scam or payments fraud, so your team must be prepared to watch for these fraudulent emails.

 What to look out for

-Fraudsters do their due diligence, usually researching companies’ public websites, press releases, social media and other sources to gather information and craft messaging that appears to be authentic.
-Be on the look-out for payment scams requests that:
+Fraudsters do their due diligence, usually researching companies’ public websites, press releases, social media, and other sources to gather information and craft messaging that appears to be authentic.
+Be on the lookout for payment scam requests that:

-- Communicate a sudden change in business practice
+• Communicate a sudden shift in business practice

 Are you using best practices?